kdleonard93/Black-Nerds-Journey-Blog/clqxq7x8j000l09jmelpo9t3w.md

 3. **Transactional Data Integrity**: CockroachDB supports full ACID transactions, which is important for an application dealing with financial records.
 Ensuring the integrity of each transaction (like adding or modifying expense entries) is essential, and CockroachDB's focus on transactional integrity aligns well with this requirement.

 4. **SQL Interface**: The use of standard SQL in CockroachDB can be a significant advantage.
 SQL is an OG in the database game, making it easier to find developers familiar with it or to work within a team that already has SQL knowledge.
 This could lead to a smoother development process and easier maintenance.
-I know we use MySQL at my company so having access to public AND company resources are nice to haves for learning and troubleshooting.
+I know we use MySQL at my company so having access to public AND company resources are nice to have for learning and troubleshooting.

 5. **Scalability and Geo-Distribution**: CockroachDB's scalability and support for geo-distributed clusters can be advantageous if the app grows in user base or if there's a need to provide low-latency access to users in different geographical locations.

-#### Diving in off the Dock(er), no `Bun` intended...😏
+#### Diving in off the Dock(er), no `Bun` intended...😏 🥁

 I started out wanting to containerize this application while using Bun to serve up my app.
 I was put in my place immediately 😅.
 The complexity of getting Bun set up with Docker is not well documented whatsoever and the few example projects I saw were a bit too basic for me to apply what they were showing to this project.
 So my idea is to just stick with using node and (possibly) implement bun after launching the project as an enhancement.
 I understand Docker enough to get around some troubleshooting for my work at Cars Commerce, but I'm no expert whatsoever.
 So I'm banking on this project to bring along some good lessons (and plenty of challenges).